dev27git/db-openai-assistant/README.md

     - Use a question from the FAQ or enter your own question.
     - You can select ```show code``` and/or ```show prompt``` to show SQL query and the prompt behind the scene.
     - Click on submit to execute and see result.
-4. Use Data Ananalyst Assistant
+4. Use Data Analysis Assistant

      <img width="1159" alt="data-assistant" src="./media/img3.png">